top of page

 How does the e-invoice work?

-• The e-invoice will then be submitted to IRB’s central platform for real-time verification via the proposed Continuous Transaction Controls (CTC) Clearance model.
+The e-invoice will be submitted to IRB’s central platform for real-time verification via the proposed Continuous Transaction Controls (CTC) Clearance model.

-• The supplier then has to print the QR code on the invoice before they send the e-invoice to the buyer.
+The supplier has to print the QR code on the invoice before sending the e-invoice to the buyer.

 Purpose